naorlivne/spotinst_kubernetes_cluster_autoscaler/README.md

 kubectl apply -f https://raw.githubusercontent.com/naorlivne/spotinst_kubernetes_cluster_autoscaler/master/kubernetes_in_cluster_example_config/with_rbac.yaml
 ```

+Be aware that at minimum you will need to change the values of `SPOTINST_TOKEN` & `ELASTIGROUP_ID` envvars to your own spotinst token & elastigroup ID

 ### without RBAC configured

 [This configuration](kubernetes_in_cluster_example_config/without_rbac.yaml) provides an example on how to run spotinst_kubernetes_cluster_autoscaler on a kubernetes cluster that's configured without RBAC as cron job every minute.